 Gyrodactylus salaris is sensitive to changes in the chemical composition of the water.
 It is sensitive to the most commonly used chemicals for bath treatment of farmed salmon parr and salmon eggs (e.g. high salinity salt water, formaldehyde and compounds containing chlorine and iodine).
-Furthermore, G. salaris is sensitive to slightly acidic solutions of aluminium sulphate ($[Al_2(SO_4)3]$; AIS).
-As AIS is less toxic to fish than to G. salaris in moderately acidified waters, this chemical has been used in attempts to eradicate the parasite from river systems in Norway.
+Furthermore, G. salaris is sensitive to acidic solutions (pH 5.0-6.0) of aluminium sulphate ([Al2(SO4)3]) (Soleng et al., 1999).
+As aluminium sulphate is less toxic to fish than to G. salaris in moderately acidified waters, this chemical has been used in attempts to eradicate the parasite from river systems in Norway.